 Upon receipt of a full application by NOAA, an initial administrative review will be conducted to determine compliance with requirements and completeness of the application.
-All applications that meet the minimum eligibility requirements and that are ascertained to be complete will be evaluated and scored by independent reviewers.
-The reviews will be conducted by a panel of individuals, who may be government or non-government representatives, each having relevant expertise.
+All applications that meet the minimum eligibility requirements will be evaluated and scored by a panel of independent reviewers.
+Reviewers may be Federal or non-Federal experts, each having expertise in a separate area so that the reviewers as a whole cover the spectrum of applications received.
 The reviewers will score each proposal using the evaluation criteria and relative weights provided above.
 The individual reviewers' ratings will be averaged for each application to establish rank order.
 No consensus advice will be given by the review panel.
-The Program Officer will neither vote nor score applications as part of the review panel nor participate in discussion of the merits of any proposal.
+The Program Officer will neither vote nor score applications as part of the review panel nor participate in discussion of the merits of any application.
 The Program Officer will make his/her recommendations for funding based on rank order and the selection factors listed below to the Selecting Official for the final funding decision.

-D. Selection Factors
+C. Selection Factors